 If Physical Touch is your Love Language, you feel love and express love to others through physical contact.
 People may have called you a "hugger," you may value a firm handshake, or you may highly value sex as a mark of intimacy and trust with your romantic partner.
 Of course, how you express physical touch varies based on your relationship with the individual, how close you are to them, and where you are at the time.

 Physical Touch isn't just a Love Language.
 It's a biological language as well.
 Complex conversations are carried out in our brains by messenger molecules that impact our emotions and some physical reactions.
 One such messenger molecule is called oxytocin (also sometimes called the "cuddle chemical").
 It's released when we are in physical contact with others.
-On an emotional level it makes us feel calm and happy and on a mental level it helps us form trust, build social bonds, and even recognize other people.
+On an emotional level, it makes us feel calm and happy.
+On a mental level, it helps us form trust, build social bonds, and even recognize other people.
 Both emotionally and biologically, physical touch is very important to a healthy relationship.

 The Great Things About Physical Touch

 Further, physical touch adapts very well to different stages and different contexts.
-It's easy (and appropriate) to hold someone's hand, shake their hand, give them a quick hug, &c. no matter where you are and what's going on around you.
-In many ways, that's also what makes the things that only romantic partners do alone so special - it's a kind of physical touch that is so different from any other kind of expression of love.
+It's easy to hold someone's hand, shake their hand, or give them a quick hugno matter where you are and what's going on around you.
+In many ways, that's also what makes the things that only romantic partners do alone so special – it's a kind of physical touch that is so different from any other kind of expression of love.